Narcotic Farms Act of 1929

 The Narcotic Farms Act of 1929 is a United States federal statute authorizing the establishment of two narcotic farms for the preventive custody and remedial care of individuals acquiring a sedative dependence for habit-forming narcotic drugs.
 The United States public law designated the construction of the narcotic dependent treatment facilities, which became known as the United States Public Health Service Hospitals, with the first infirmary opening in 1935 at Lexington, Kentucky, while the second infirmary opened in 1938 at Fort Worth, Texas.

 The H.R.
 13645 legislation was passed by the U.S. 70th Congressional session and enacted into law by President Calvin Coolidge on January 19, 1929.

 Repeal of Narcotic Farms Act of 1929

 The 1929 United States public law was repealed by the enactment of the Public Health Service Act on July 1, 1944.

 Abolishment of narcotic farms

 By 1975, the two narcotic farm establishments had been abrogated as a national anti-narcotic treatment program in the rural United States.
-The narcotic farm concept was abandoned due to advancement in medication treatment along with United States legislative policies regarding narcotic sedative dependence.
+The narcotic farm concept was abandoned due to advancement in medication treatment along with United States controlled substance policies regarding narcotic sedative dependence.